9.26.19-ICL-Needful-Things-Revision-Begins-on-Page-One

 View our Course Catalog >

-One of the first things to keep in mind about readers in 2019 is that they are extremely busy.
+One of the first things to keep in mind about today’s readers is that they are extremely busy.

 Now the pressure of these first pages can make it paralyzing to start writing.
 But the reality is that you should feel comfortable starting the writing even with a weak beginning, since it’s during revision that you really polish your opening.
 It’s during revisions that a good story normally gains a great beginning.
 So don’t worry about the beginning during the writing stage.
 It’s definitely a revision-stage job.
 Once you get to the revision, it’s not at all uncommon for that opening to change completely.
 You may find your story starts best in a different spot or at a different time.
 You may realize you explain a little too much.
 This is normal.
 Doing a lot of explaining as you get started writing a story is a common way we begin understanding our own story––but all that explaining and hesitation will need to be removed during the revision.
 So if explaining doesn’t belong at the beginning, what does?
 Let’s see.